 South Africa is a country with a very unique history and incredible cultural diversity.
-These two elements combine in this history and culture program to expose students to a whole world of fascinating information and life-changing experiences.
-Students have the opportunity to learn about a country that learned to heal itself and move beyond a racially segregated and deeply troubled past.
+These two elements combined expose students to a whole world of fascinating information and life-changing experiences.
+Give your students the opportunity to learn about the History and Culture of South Africa, a country that learned to heal itself and move beyond a racially segregated and deeply troubled past.
 It is emerging as a powerful force on the continent and in the modern world.
 Students will be exposed to new ideas, learn about themselves, all the while being immersed in the vibrant culture of South Africa.

-This program takes place in the dynamics cities of Johannesburg and Cape Town.
-These are two of the most important cities in the country and home to a wide range of important historical sites.
-Both cities offer opportunities for students to engage with different aspects of South African culture in profound and unique ways.
+Students will visit the cities of Johannesburg and Cape Town, two of the most vibrant locations in the country and home to a wide range of important historical sites.
+Visit the Apartheid museum, engage with the local community in Soweto and take a ferry to Robben Island.
+Both cities offer unique opportunities for students to engage with different aspects of South African culture in profound and unique ways.

 - Soweto township tour and traditional meal in the home of a local resident

 - Art and graffiti tour of the inner city

 - Cradle of humankind at Maropeng and Sterkfontein caves

 - Museums – including the Apartheid Museum, Mandela House, Union Buildings, Voortrekker monument, etc.

 - Robben Island tour and dinner with an ex-prisoner/ex-prison warden from Robben Island

 - District 6 Museum tour with community resident

 - Cape Malay cooking class in the home of a local family